William Haines Lytle: Biography

 His funeral was held in the early afternoon at Christ Church on Fourth Street in Cincinnati.
 So many people lined the streets that the funeral cortege did not reach Spring Grove Cemetery until dusk.
 Lytle's monument, one of the most impressive ones there, is near the entrance to the cemetery.

 Legacy

 Lytle never married, and left no direct descendants.

 Fort Vinegar, on Vinegar Hill in Bowling Green, was renamed as Fort Lytle after Lytle's death.
 It is now on the National Register of Historic Places in Warren County, Kentucky.

 Lytle Park in Cincinnati, One Lytle Place in Cincinnati, and Lytle Street at 1235 west in Chicago, are named for the fallen general or his family.

 Anthology

-The shooter

-The alleged shooter of Lytle was never discovered.
-All that is known is that the shooter was a Confederate sniper who used a Whitworth .45 caliber percussion rifle.

-However, according to history presented to The Daughters of The Confederacy, the shooter was Hillary Garrison Waldrep of Company B of the 16th Alabama Regiment of Infantry.
-In order to make the shot that was purportedly approved personally by General Bragg, Waldrep had to adjust the sights on his rifle for 200 yards beyond where they usually were.
-According to the account, once General Lytle fell to the ground, his horse was spooked and ran toward the Confederate soldiers.
-Bragg gave Hillary Garrison Waldrep General Lytle's horse, bed-roll and equipment.
-Waldrep later sold the horse for $100.

 Antony and Cleopatra

 Lytle's most famous poem, 1858: